When you know how to cook artichokes you will have a beautiful and tasty vegetable for your meals.

-Of course if you live in France you will have a choice of baby artichokes which are lovely to cook, but for those of us who do not we will just make do with the larger one, usually around four inches high and in diameter.
+In many countries you will have a choice of baby artichokes which are lovely to cook, but for those who do not you will have the larger ones, usually around four inches high and in diameter.

 They can be eaten hot or cold and so are a great vegetable to use for yourself, your family or for entertaining friends.

 When used cold they are served as a separate course as a starter or instead of a salad.

 Well, they are now ready to eat if you want them hot.

 If you have not eaten an artichoke before, you have been missing out on a really good vegetable but now you will know that - they are gorgeous.

 Simply pull off one of the leaves and hold the tip in your fingers - dip the bottom in either melted butter or a sauce you have chosen to have with them such as hollandaise sauce.

 Now, scrape off the gorgeous tender flesh between your teeth and savour the flavor and freshness of the artichoke.